Casner Mountain Trail

 9: Switch Back Bottom (1.3mi)

 You are about to start climbing up or just finished descending down some steep and very sharp switchbacks.
-Over the next mile of trail you're elevation will change by over 900 ft.
+Over the next mile of the trail, you're elevation will change by over 900 ft.

 10: South Gate (0.4mi)